-- · Vehicles that are purchased with project funds are to be used for project activities and a driver's logbook shall be maintained. - If the vehicle is used outside the project, the following rules apply: - All use outside the project shall be paid for according to a previously agreed upon kilometre charge and this income is to be reported in the project bookkeeping. - o Project activities shall always be prioritised. - Private use is only allowed in exceptional cases and shall be booked in advance.
-Private usage of project vehicles shall also be paid for according to a previously agreed upon kilometre charge and this income is to be reported in the project bookkeeping - The project vehicle shall be used for the purpose which has been agreed upon in the approved project application.
-At the end of the project, a vehicle purchased in accordance with the approved project budget could, but do not necessarily, accrue to the local partner in the country where the project is implemented, and this shall be decided in the final report.
-The intended use of the vehicle after the end of the project shall be documented, for example in the document where the transfer of ownership is documented.
-If there are no further project activities or similar operations planned, the vehicle is to be sold at market price and the income recorded and reported in the project accounts before the project closure.
-If the vehicle is transferred to the local partner, the transfer of ownership shall be carried out before the end of the project.
-Copies of the purchase contract of assets exceeding a purchase price of SEK 50 000 (or EUR 5 000) shall be enclosed in the final report. - At the end of the project, the local partner shall send a complete, itemized inventory list of equipment including any vehicles, together with the final report.
+- A driver's logbook shall be maintained, containing information about the driver, the purpose of journey, the distance and the person/team/intervention responsible for payment. - If the vehicle is used outside the intervention, the following rules apply: - All use outside the intervention shall be paid for according to a previously agreed upon kilometre charge and this income is to be reported in the intervention bookkeeping. - Intervention activities shall always be prioritised. - Private use is only allowed in exceptional cases and shall be booked in advance.
+Private usage of intervention vehicles shall also be paid for according to a previously agreed upon kilometre charge and this income is to be reported in the intervention bookkeeping - At the end of the intervention, a vehicle purchased in accordance with the approved intervention budget could, but do not necessarily, accrue to the cooperating partner in the country where the intervention is implemented, and this shall be specified in the final report.
+The intended use of the vehicle after the end of the intervention shall be documented, for example in the document where the transfer of ownership is documented.
+If there are no further intervention activities or similar operations planned, the vehicle is to be sold at market price and the income recorded and reported in the intervention accounts before the intervention closure.
+If the vehicle is transferred to the cooperating partner, the transfer of ownership shall be carried out before the end of the intervention.
+Copies of the documentation of the transfer of assets exceeding a purchase price of SEK 50 000 (or EUR 5 000) shall be saved and made available for the purpose of audit. - At the end of the intervention, the cooperating partner shall compile a complete, itemized inventory list of equipment including any vehicles, which shall be available for the purpose of audit, and PMU may request to see it . - The vehicle shall be insured.